 If you notice your garage door acting up when opening or closing, don’t wait until more damage is done.
 And if you hear that loud bang in the cold winter night, take action.

 Stapley Action Garage Door has safely repaired thousands of garage door springs since 1986.
-We’re the leading garage door service company in the Greater Phoenix region.
-We supply and install a huge selection of attractive garage doors.
+We’re the leading garage door service company in the Greater Phoenix and Mesa region.
+We supply and install a huge selection of attractive garage doors in AZ.
 And we’re promptly on the job when your springs break.